python/cpython/Doc/library/io.rst

 buffering on a raw byte stream (:class:`RawIOBase`).
 Its subclasses, :class:`BufferedWriter`, :class:`BufferedReader`, and :class:`BufferedRWPair`
 buffer streams that are readable, writable, and both readable and writable, respectively.
-:class:`BufferedRandom` provides a buffered interface to random access streams.
+:class:`BufferedRandom` provides a buffered interface to seekable streams.
 Another :class:`BufferedIOBase` subclass, :class:`BytesIO`, is a stream of in-memory bytes.